Understanding Why is My Husband Yelling at Me

 4. Childhood Experiences

-Witnessing or experiencing yelling, hostility, or abuse as a child can normalize these behaviors and make them a default reaction later in life when feeling overwhelmed, angry, or vulnerable as an adult—even within one’s own marriage.
+Witnessing or experiencing yelling, hostility, or abuse as a child can normalize these behaviors and make them a default reaction later in life when feeling overwhelmed, angry, or vulnerable as an adult—even within one’s marriage.
 Self-awareness and learning new communication skills can counter this influence of past experience.

 5. Situational Stressors